-Fill Rate: Traditional 55% increase and Online 13% increase
+Fill Rate: Traditional 66.47% and Online 75.51%

-Objective: Provide services as a Professional Growth Advisor for students obtaining State permits/certificates and degrees.
+Objective: Provide services as a Professional Growth Advisor for students obtaining State

-Progress: The full time instructor continues to assist other teachers/students as a Professional Growth Advisor, assists with guidance for certificates/degrees, permits at the state level.
-The full time instructor assisted a minimum of 5 students with their application for a California Child Development Permit on the State Matrix.
-Shared information with 4 teachers as their Professional Growth Advisor.
+Progress: The full-time instructor continues to assist other teachers/students as a Professional Growth Advisor, assists with guidance for certificates/degrees, permits at the state level.
+The full-time instructor assisted a minimum of 8 students with their application for a California Child Development Permit on the State Matrix.
+Shared information with 2 teachers as their Professional Growth Advisor.